kindelia/Kindelia/WHITEBOOK.md

 10-100x improvements in scalability.
 In our [comparison table](#comparison-table), though, we claim HVM apps offer 10-434x improvements over EVM apps, natively on layer 1, without any kind of rollups!
-In other words, due to the sheer performance of the HVM, Kindelia apps are as scalable as layer 2 Ethereum apps in that case, without the dangerous compromise of someone having full write access over app states.
-And a layer 2 on top of Kindelia would possibly increase that 10-100x further.
+In other words, due to the sheer performance of the HVM, K-Chan apps are as scalable as layer 2 Ethereum apps in that case, without the dangerous compromise of someone having full write access over app states.
+And a layer 2 on top of K-Chan would possibly increase that 10-100x further.
 It seems like Ethereum spent an lot of effort thinking in ways to avoid the EVM, because it is very slow.
-Kindelia cuts all the trouble by just replacing it with something much faster to begin with.
+K-Chan cuts all the trouble by just replacing it with something much faster to begin with.
 It is depressing to think humanity could live forever with a terribly inefficient virtual machine as the backbone of its worldwide economy, just because it is too